muzaffersenkal/SENG-208-Projects/LibraryManagementProject.md

 - Documentation: Include inline comments and documentation to make the codebase understandable and maintainable.
 - OOP: use object-oriented programming principles for code organization and modularity.

-## Conclusion
-The Library Management System provides a straightforward yet effective solution for managing library operations efficiently.
-By leveraging the power of Python and command-line interface, it offers a user-friendly experience for librarians to handle book inventory, member records, borrowing transactions, and reporting seamlessly.